gerardog/gsudo/README.md

    The ScriptBlock will ran elevated in a different process and lexical scope, so it can't access your existing `$variables`, but if you use `$using:variableName` syntax, it´s serialized value will be applied.
 The result object is serialized and returned (as an object).

 - <a name="gsudomodule"></a> For a enhanced experience: Import module `gsudoModule.psd1` into your Profile: (also enables `gsudo !!` on PS)
-- Manually create an custom alias for gsudo or Invoke-gsudo, as you prefer: (add this line to your $PROFILE)
-    - `Set-Alias 'sudo' 'gsudo'` or
-    - `Set-Alias 'sudo' 'Invoke-gsudo'`

 ``` Powershell
 # Add the following line to your $PROFILE (replace with full path)